MISSION STATEMENT:

 The District’s finances are audited annually in accordance with State law; with the District’s Auditor has found no issues as to the manner in which the Board and staff have handled these public funds.
 A copy of the latest audit is available in the District office.

-4) What is the difference between ‘In District’ and ‘Out of District’?
+4) What is the difference between ‘In District / Resident’ and ‘Out of District / Non-Resident’?

 The boundaries of Strasburg Parks & Recreation District mirror the boundaries of the Strasburg School District, with some exceptions for agricultural land within and surrounding Strasburg.
 Those located outside of the boundaries are considered ‘out-of-district’ and do not pay property taxes to the District and therefore are charged a higher rate for activities.